Slingshot

 Preview/Proxy formats

-Depending on file type, the proxy output could be a thumbnail, audio, or video preview.
+Depending on source file type, the proxy output could be a thumbnail, audio, or video preview.
 The default behavior should ensure each supported file is transcoded according to its type, and this section can be used to specify global formats for preview/proxy types.
 This could be used to ensure only thumbnails are generated, for example, rather than thumbnails and video previews.
 The default ShareBrowser preview (what’s viewed in ShareBrowser without direct access to the volume) selection is “Media proxy”, which is a lightweight (H.264) version of the original file.
 The “Edit-ready proxy format” is Pro Res by default, which is generally still going to be smaller than the original file, while providing more options for offline/proxy editing than a standard ShareBrowser preview proxy would.

 Edit-ready proxy format - Edit proxy by default (Apple Pro Res).
-Use the dropdown menu to select an alternative if needed.
+Use the dropdown menu to select an alternative preset if needed.

 CPU limit